 Nothing compares to biting into a crisp outer layer of 70% Venezuelan dark chocolate surrounding a sumptuously tangy strip of fresh candied orange peel.
 Derived from ripened, Corsican oranges peels are gently simmered in sugar water, then cooled and submerged in melted, premium 70% dark chocolate.
 The result: an agreeable tartness followed by a sweet rounded finish.

 Extremely addictive, the chocamandine is best served in abundance to satisfy all chocolaty cravings.
 Our master chocolatier gently roasts Valencia almonds from Spain until their full robust nutty flavor peaks.
 Then, each almond is drenched in an intense 70% Venezuelan dark chocolate and cloaked in Criollo: the most opulent cocoa powder from the Chuao plantation in Venezuela.

 The couverture (outside shell) of a chocolate is the first layer you bite into when eating a chocolate.
 It is therefore crucial to have a premium quality cocoa bean to leave a lasting first impression.
 We use only the finest cocoa beans from Venezuela to create our 70% dark chocolate couverture.
 Read more details on our dark couverture here.

 A vintage dark couverture for our Large Z

-Now that you are a little better informed about the wonder that is dark chocolate we wish you happy eating.
-Enjoy the maturity of what you are eating, the various new flavors that you now know about, and the fact that you are actually doing something good for your heart.
+Now that you are a little better informed about the wonders of dark chocolate, we wish you a happy tasting.
+Enjoy the maturity of what you are eating, the various new flavors that you now know about, and the fact that you are actually doing something good for your health.